-Latino: The Changing Face of America (2016) is a new documentary by Los Angeles-born filmmaker and UCSB alumna Roxanne Frias.
+Latino: The Changing Face of America (2016) is a new documentary by Los Angeles-born Filmmaker and UCSB Alumna Roxanne Frias.
 It offers a glimpse into the future of the world’s biggest economy, a future in which Latinos will form the largest demographic group.

 According to experts, the number of Hispanics in the United States will reach one hundred million in the next thirty-five years.
 Latino: The Changing Face of America asks how this growing Hispanic population will influence the country’s political future.
 This moving and thought-provoking film strikes a balance between powerful stories of human endeavor that have been part of this process and expert analysis of the demographic revolution that is taking place in the United States.
 Offering a glimpse into the lives of communities that have been positively impacted by these changes, the film reflects on the not-too-distant future in which young Latinos can realize their dreams of becoming the country’s opinion makers and political leaders.

-Join us for a post-screening discussion and Q&A with Director Roxanne Frias, moderated by Professors Mario Garcia (Chicano Studies & History) and Cristina Venegas (Film and Media Studies).
+We were joined for a post-screening discussion and Q&A with Director Roxanne Frias, moderated by Professors Mario Garcia (Chicano Studies & History) and Cristina Venegas (Film and Media Studies).

 Director Roxanne Frias